-Questions or concerns about Campus Carry and TAMIU's compliance can be directed to Trevor Liddle, TAMIU Campus Carry Task Force Chair
+Questions or concerns about Campus Carry and TAMIU's compliance can be directed to Juan Castillo, TAMIU Campus Carry Task Force Chair

 The University will consider any violation of state law regulating firearms to be a violation of the University rules.
 Accordingly, such a violation is subject to disciplinary action under rules applicable to students, staff, and faculty.